Skip to main contentSkip to footer

 Biography

 Lisa qualified in medicine from King's College, London and completed her post-graduate training in Psychiatry at the South London and Maudsley Hospitals.
 Between 2004 and 2010 she was Clinical Lecturer in Liaison Psychiatry at the Institute of Psychiatry, King's College London before taking up Consultant Liaison Psychiatry posts at King's College Hospital London and, later, the Royal Sussex County Hospital in Brighton.
+In 2024 she moved her clinical work into the community and now works for the Sussex Eating Disorder Service.

 In January 2020, Lisa was appointed as a Clinical Senior Lecturer in Medical Education and Psychiatry at BSMS.
 Since then, the teaching structure of the Year 5 Psychiatry undergraduate experience has been refreshed and re-structured to ensure that all Year 5 students get exposed to high quality teaching and clinical placements in mental health.
+She is a founder member of the BSMS Sustainable Healthcare Group and supports BSMS in its aims to become a leader in sustainable healthcare.

 Research

 Lisa has a longstanding research interest in how the environment influences our mental health.
 She held a Ruth Kirschstein Research Fellowship from the National Institute of Environmental Health, NIH, USA between 2005 and 2008.
 She has subsequently held grants from bodies such as BUPA, MRC-GPRD access to data and HEEKSS.
 She has published on the impact of climate change on mental health and on public health emergencies.
-She continues to be interested in neuroscience and aims to bring ideas from neuroscience into undergraduate medical student teaching.

 In recent years, Lisa has collaborated with colleagues in Sussex and beyond on research initiatives around the impacts of climate change on mental health and the use of nature-based interventions to prevent and treat mental illness.
-She has an ongoing interest in the sustainability of mental health services in high income settings.

 Teaching